 - Grease a large oven-safe casserole dish with 1 tablespoon of avocado oil.

 - Slice the unpeeled eggplant into 1/2-inch rounds.
-Season the eggplant slices with salt, pepper, garlic powder, chilli flakes and paprika.
+Season the eggplant slices with salt, pepper, garlic powder, chili flakes and paprika.

 - In a small bowl, beat the egg.
 In another bowl, add the almond meal.